What I Did to Sell Our House in 2 Days

 And don’t forget about daylight too!
 Open all blinds and window shades to show your house off in the best light possible, natural daylight!

 Speaking of For Sale By Owner…That’s how we marketed our house.
 I posted to a local Facebook group before adding it to Zillow.
 We also had a basic website that spelled out all of the amenities, showed off pictures of our house and had contact info for showings.
 It’s not the route for everyone but it worked for us.
-You can click here to check that out.

 So to wrap up my tips for getting your house to sell fast, here is a quick review checklist: